 For larger zero-turn mowers, Exmark UltraVac Collection systems have large-capacity hoppers and are designed with larger diameter tubes to avoid clogging.
 Some UltraVac models include a quick dump release lever, while others can easily switch between bagging and discharging.

-If you do bag your clippings, you can take advantage of the nutrients by composting them.
+If you do bag your clippings, you can take advantage of the nutrients by composting them or using them to mulch your lawn.
 The composted clippings can be added to flower beds, vegetable gardens and around trees.
 Just be sure to turn clippings periodically to promote decomposition and oxygen flow.

 No matter what your preference for clippings, Exmark mowers will make it easier to handle them.
 Find an Exmark dealer near you to see the full range of mowers and accessories.